Longppham/Longppham/README.md

 - 👋 Hi, I’m @Longppham
 - 👀 I’m interested in gym, Coding, WebDevelopement and anime
-- 🌱 I’m currently learning Data Science at TUM
+- 🌱 I’m currently learning Information Systems at TUM

 <!---
 Longppham/Longppham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.